planetfederal/workshops/workshops/geoserver/intro/doc/source/styling/styles.rst

 Loading new styles
 ------------------

-If you have an SLD saved as a text file, it is easy to load it into GeoServer.
-We will now load the styles saved in the workshop :file:`styles` folder.
+If you have a style file saved as a text file, it is easy to load it into GeoServer.
+We will now load the YSLD styles saved in the workshop :file:`styles` folder.

+.. note:: The procedure for loading SLD files is exactly the same.

 #.
-Navigate back to the Styles page by clicking on :guilabel:`Styles` under :guilabel:`Data` on the left side of the page.
+Navigate back to the Styles page by clicking :guilabel:`Styles` under :guilabel:`Data` on the left side of the page.

 #.
-Click on :guilabel:`Add a new style`.
+Click :guilabel:`Add a new style`.

    .. figure:: img/styles_page.png